nyangweso-rodgers/data-ops/next.js-app/README.md

     npx prisma migrate dev --name add_address_field
   ```
 - You will be prompted to add a name for your migration:
-- Enter the migration name and press Enter.
+- Enter the **migration name** and press Enter.
 You should see a success message once the migration is successful:
 - Now, you should have a new migration history.
 You can have control over and deploy the changes.
 This is how **Prisma** streamlines database migrations and makes the process less complex.

-## Configure Prisma
+## How to Configure Prisma

 ### Step 1: Installing the Prisma Client